Mushroom ketchup

 Mushroom ketchup is a style of ketchup that is prepared with mushrooms as its primary ingredient.
-Originally, ketchup in the United Kingdom was prepared with mushrooms as a primary ingredient, instead of tomato, the main ingredient in contemporary preparations of ketchup.
+Originally, ketchup in the British Isles was prepared with mushrooms as a primary ingredient, instead of tomato, the main ingredient in most modern preparations of ketchup.
 Historical preparations involved packing whole mushrooms into containers with salt.
 It is used as a condiment and may be used as an ingredient in the preparation of other sauces and other condiments.
 Several brands of mushroom ketchup were produced and marketed in the United Kingdom, some of which were exported to the United States, and some are still manufactured as a commercial product.

 History

 In the United Kingdom, ketchup was historically made with mushrooms as a primary ingredient.
 The outcome was sometimes referred to as "mushroom ketchup".
-In contemporary times, ketchup's primary ingredient is typically tomato.
+Currently, ketchup's primary ingredient is typically tomato.
 Mushroom ketchup appears to have originated in Great Britain.
 In the United States, mushroom ketchup dates back to at least 1770 in English-speaking colonies in North America.
-A manuscript cookbook from Charleston, South Carolina that was written in 1770 by Harriott Pinckney Horry documented a mushroom ketchup that used two egg whites to clarify the mixture.
+A manuscript cookbook from Charleston, South Carolina, that was written in 1770 by Harriott Pinckney Horry documented a mushroom ketchup that used two egg whites to clarify the mixture.
 This manuscript also contained a recipe for walnut ketchup.
 Richard Briggs's The English Art of Cookery, first published in 1788, has recipes for both mushroom ketchup and walnut ketchup.